Florizel Glasspole: Politics

 Glasspole was an early member of the People's National Party, he was elected to the House of Representatives in the first universal suffrage elections, in 1944, from the constituency of Kingston East and Port Royal, and held the seat through every election until his retirement in 1973.
 From 1955 to 1957 he served as minister of labour and from 1957 to 1962 he was minister of education under Norman Manley before independence.
 He reprieved the latter role from 1972 to 1973, under Michael Manley.

 Governor-General

 Florizel Glasspole was appointed to the office of governor-general in 1973.
+Under the Westminster system, the Jamaican governor-general is appointed by the monarch (currently King Charles III) on the recommendation of the prime minister of Jamaica.
 He held that office until 1991, when he was succeeded by Howard Cooke.

 Personal life and death

 Florizel Glasspole was married to Ina Josephine (née Kinlocke) and had one daughter Sara Lou Glasspole-Mena.
 Glasspole died in Kingston on 25 November 2000, aged 91.

 Awards and decorations

 Florizel Glasspole Street in Port Royal is named for him.